 If you go counterclockwise, there’s a great downhill run.
 The trail continues with a few rises and falls and then descends to an elevation of 85 feet before a steady rise to 380 feet about 6 miles in.
 That elevation stays in place for another 4 miles before a quick and steady descent, followed by a roller coaster of ups and downs until the trail terminates.

 There is a fee to use the park trail that can be purchased at the Visitor Center.
-It is currently $10 and good for 7 days.
+It is currently $10 per person and good for 7 days.

 Time: 1 hour